tlanfer/linkchecker/README.md

 Start the executable.
 Windows may complain.
 Tell windows to shut up.

+There should be a twiggieJustRight in your windows tray.
+If a host does not answer below the threshold, it will be written to a log file, and the tray icon will change to twiggieYell for a few seconds.

-The program will create a default config with sensible defaults.
+The program will create a config file `config.yaml` with sensible defaults.
 You can change it if you want.

 ```yaml
 prefix: monitor_